 • Dinner on the Royal Livingstone steam train

 • Tranquil canoeing excursions on the upper Zambezi river

 • Range of soft adventure & adrenalin activities: bungee-jumping, abseiling, gorge-swinging, horse-riding

 • Visit Chobe National Park in Botswana as a day safari

 Victoria Falls hotels broadly divide into two groups.
-There are nearby the Royal Livingstone or Avani Zambezi Resort, which are within the park itself.
-Or head to one of the country lodges which lie on the river banks a few kilometres upstream.
+There are nearby Livingstone hotels such as the Royal Livingstone or Avani Zambezi Resort.
+These are in the National Park.
+Or you can stay at one of the country lodges which lie on the river a few kilometres upstream.
 These are similar to a safari lodge with inclusive activities such as boat cruises, canoeing, fishing as well as guided tours to the Falls.

 Tip: If you think you will want to do lots of soft adventure activities at the Falls themselves, then opt to stay closer.

 Most people stay for two nights.
-But if you are keen on one of the more adventurous full day excursions, we recommend three nights at Victoria Falls.
+But if you are keen on some of the adventurous full day excursions, try to stay for three nights.
 As there’s so much on offer.
-If you don’t have time to stay in Botswana, you can also opt for day safari to Chobe National Park on your second full day.